Secondary Hyperhidrosis: Causes, Symptoms, Treatments and Prevention

-Millions of people suffer from primary hyperhidrosis (excessive sweating), which has no known cause or cure.
-However, there is a specialized type of hyperhidrosis can be traced back to a source — and potentially reversed.
+Millions suffer from primary hyperhidrosis, or excessive sweating.
+However, there is a specialized type of hyperhidrosis called secondary hyperhidrosis (or diaphoresis).
+Secondary hyperhidrosis originates from a specific source and is potentially reversible.

-If you’re unsure whether a medication or medical condition is prompting your heavy sweating, consider these common causes of secondary hyperhidrosis.
+If you’re unsure what’s prompting heavy sweating, review these causes of secondary hyperhidrosis.

 1. Medical Conditions